PlqnK/docker-home-services-host/README.md

 - The Proxmox VE host (networking, alerting, smart monitoring etc.)
 - The Fedora CoreOS hosts (networking, NFS mounts, Podman installation etc.)
 - All the containerized services running on the Fedora CoreOS hosts

+The `example.yml` inventory contains an example of how to structure the inventory file and contains all the possible variables as well as comments to explain how to generated certain values.

 The services roles follow the following structure: